 i.
 “The fact that God overrules the evil that bad people do as he brings his purposes to pass does not make them any the less evil.”
 (Morris)

-b.
-They began to question among themselves, which of them it was: Judas had done his job well as a traitor, because none of the other disciples seemed to suspect him.
+c.
+They began to question among themselves, which of them it was: Judas kept his secret well, because none of the other disciples seemed to suspect him.

 B. Final teachings to the disciples.

 The fullness of this marvelous discourse must be gathered from all four gospels - especially from John chapters 13-16.

 Now there was also a dispute among them, as to which of them should be considered the greatest.
 And He said to them, “The kings of the Gentiles exercise lordship over them, and those who exercise authority over them are called ‘benefactors.’
 But not so among you; on the contrary, he who is greatest among you, let him be as the younger, and he who governs as he who serves.
 For who is greater, he who sits at the table, or he who serves?
 Is it not he who sits at the table?
 Yet I am among you as the One who serves.”